danalexandru/Algo/arduino/labs/exe1/README.md

 a bit of everything

-### Draw digits using HEX on Arduino w Multifunctional Shield
+### Display digits using HEX on Arduino w Multifunctional Shield

 Start with a vector of bits of 1s
 Read from right to left and make bits 0 only if their respective letter is mentioned